Game-Dev-Network/GDN-Lab/Unity/Unity 2D/HighScoreScene/v1/README.md

   It can be edited in any way but if you just need 10 slots of highscores is already done.

-  This systems will store new highscores in PlayerPrefs so it will be stored when the game is closed.
+  This systems will store new highscores in PlayerPrefs so it will be recovered when the game is open after registered any highscore closed.

 # How to use